 2) As I mentioned in an earlier email, when my heart rate goes up past a certain number my disability kicks in and I pass out.

-My mother always said I was special, now I know what she means!
+My mother always said I was different, now I know what she means!

 So, you can see why just going to the gym is tricky for me.
 Should I do weights?
-Should I do aerobics or jazzersize or bike class?
+Should I do aerobics or jazzercise or bike class?
 What about water classes or racquetball?

 What can I do that doesn’t get my heart rate up too high to activate my asthma or my disability, but still allows me to exercise and get healthier?